 [File Rev] 1.0 | Used for .ibs file variations

-WITH (adding .emd, .ems)
+WITH (adding .emd, .ems):

 Keyword: [File Name]

 Required: Yes

 Description: Specifies the file name of the file containing this keyword.

 Usage Rules: The file name shall conform to the rules in item 3 of Section Error!
 Reference source not found..2, "SYNTAX RULES".
 In addition, the file name shall use the extension “ibs”, “pkg”, “ebd”, “ims”, “emd”, or “ems”.
 The file name shall be the actual name of the file.